 What assistance programs are available?

-We refer patients to three different assistance programs based on different qualification factors.
-These include the Starkey Foundation Hear Now program, the Audient Alliance program, and the HEAR LINK assistance program.
+We refer patients to two different assistance programs based on different qualification factors.
+These include the Starkey Foundation Hear Now program and the HEAR LINK assistance program.

 What determines if I qualify for an assistance program?

 A HEAR Nashville volunteer will ask you several questions about your household, annual income, insurance, and others to determine if you may qualify for one of the assistance programs.